-In the fifth and sixth trimester, the cosmic movements and gestures of the planets and zodiac are worked on.
+In the second year, the cosmic movements and gestures of the planets and zodiac are worked on.

 Finally: a quote from Rudolf Steiner - which for me personally engenders the motivation and enthusiasm I gain for teaching at the Priest Seminary:

 “Eurythmy as an art is a fruit of the spiritual impulses at work in the anthroposophical movement.
 Through eurythmy we see what lives in the human organisation as soul and spirit come to visible manifestation.
 To a certain extent, we see the soul being of Man before our very eyes”.
 (Rudolf Steiner, GA 260a)